kunnan/kunnan.github.io/_posts/2016-11-10-Objective-C_Runtime_system.md

 ---
 layout:     post
 title:      OC_Runtime_system
-subtitle:    read this document to gain an understanding of how the Objective-C runtime system works and how you can take advantage of it.
+subtitle:    read this document to gain an understanding of how the Objective-C runtime system works and how you can take advantage of it
 date:       2017-02-04
 author:
 header-img: img/post-bg-ios9-web.jpg
 catalog: true
 tags:
-​    - objc
-​    - Runtime
+    - Runtime
-​
 ---

 # [前言](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40008048?language=objc)